nickjbrowning/cscs-docs/docs/software/container-engine/run.md

     mounts = ["${SCRATCH}/data.sqsh:/data:sqsh"]
     ```

 This is particularly useful if a job should read _multiple_ data files _frequently_, which may cause severe file access overheads.
 Instead, it is recommended to pack data files into one data SquashFS image and mount it inside a container.
-See the *"magic phase"* in [this documentation](https://tldp.org/HOWTO/SquashFS-HOWTO/creatingandusing.html) for creating a SquashFS image.
+See the *"magic phrase"* in [this documentation](https://tldp.org/HOWTO/SquashFS-HOWTO/creatingandusing.html) for creating a SquashFS image.